banner-bg

 13. Toilet paper roll binoculars

-Toilet paper rolls are one of the main items used for DIY projects — there is so much you can do with them.
-As you make the binoculars, you can introduce the preschoolers to recycling.
+Toilet paper rolls are one of the main items used for DIY projects—there is so much you can do with them.
+As you make the binoculars, you can introduce the preschoolers to the concept of recycling.

 a child with their toilet paper binoculars on their neck Source

-This is an upgrade for preschoolers who are outgrowing the toilet roll crafts.
-If your toddler is a craft beginner, you can use a toilet roll instead of the Pringle can.
+This is an upgrade for preschoolers who are outgrowing the toilet paper roll crafts.
+If your toddler is a craft beginner, you can use a toilet roll instead of a can.

 Painting the cans, stapling them together, and adding a neck strap is good for hand-eye coordination.
 This activity also improves a child’s language development as they play make-believe with their new toy.
 For example, you can ask them what animal they're seeing or what they're hunting.